 Strangely enough, Dutch Iris flowers have never grown wild in Holland!
 Rather, the dutch iris varieties are a result of clever hybridization by Dutch growers.
 Popular flowers with florists, dutch iris grow in a pretty array of colors, some with exotic markings, and the flowers are well known for their long vase life.
+This is the complete guide to growing irisis.

 - In the Fall, choose a spot that gets quite a lot of light and has good soil drainage.